GoogleChrome/web.dev/src/site/content/en/blog/web-otp-iframe/index.md

 Learn the basics of using WebOTP at [Verify phone numbers on the web with the WebOTP API](/web-otp/).

-##  cross-origin iframes use cases
+## Cross-origin iframes use cases

-Entering an OTP to a form within a cross-origin iframe is typical in payment scenarios.
+Entering an OTP in a form within a cross-origin iframe is common in payment scenarios.
 Some credit card issuers require an additional verification step to check the payer's authenticity.
 This is called 3D Secure and the form is typically exposed within an iframe on the same page as if it's a part of the